AWS Transit Gateway with Direct Connect Gateway and Site-to-Site (IPSec) VPN Backup

 - BGP as failover mechanism: We want to leverage BGP as the failover mechanism and not implement any manual out-of-band monitoring and failover mechanism.
 As such we will be using a BGP based Site-to-Site (IPSec) VPN.

-- No IPv6 failover support: Unfortunately the AWS Site-to-Site (IPSec) VPN does not support carrying IPv6 traffic.
-Therefore this failover design is not suited for use cases, where you want to carry private IPv6 traffic between on-premises and AWS.
+- IPv6 failover support: AWS Site-to-Site (IPSec) VPN does support carrying IPv6 traffic over IPv4 based IPSec tunnels.
+Therefore this failover design is also applicable for the use cases, where you want to carry private IPv6 traffic between on-premises and AWS.

 Note: The design in Figure 1 depicts solely a single DX connection as well as a single Site-to-Site (IPSec) VPN tunnel.
 A more realistic setup would include two DX connections, as well as a pair of VPN tunnels.
 As the presented challenges and proposed solution are the same for both designs, the simplified version is used here to better explain the concepts.